AbdulRahmanAlHamali/pdt/README.rst

 with the application.
 Important file locations:

 ``/etc/pdt/config.yaml``
-    Default configuration located which you need to adjust
+    Default configuration which you need to adjust

 ``/etc/pdt/circus.ini``
-    PDT circus supervisor configuration located which you DON'T normally need to adjust
+    PDT circus supervisor configuration (you shouldn't need to change this)

 ``/etc/init/pdt.conf``
-    Upstart configuration for PDT circus supervisor located which you DON'T normally need to adjust
+    Upstart configuration for PDT circus supervisor (you shouldn't need to change this)

 ``/var/lib/pdt/db.sqlite3``
-    Default PDT sqlite3 database location
+    Default PDT sqlite3 database location (this is only the case if the database backend is sqlite3)

 ``/usr/lib/pdt``
     PDT code location